trentet/WUDownloader/README.md

 What is WUDownloader?
-5/13/2018 - v1.1.0
+6/9/2020 - v1.2.0.1

 WUDownloader is a standalone console application designed to collect information on and download offline installers for Windows Updates.

 Requirements:
---.NET Framework 3.5 or newer
+--.NET Framework 4.0 or newer
 --Internet Connection
 --Windows Update component installed
 --User must have privileges to run Windows Update (Some organizations disable this privilege for end-users)
---Depending on privileges, Admin privileges may be necessary for standard mode
+--Depending on privileges, Admin privileges may be necessary for standard mode --Windows 7, Windows 8, Windows 8.1, Windows 10, Windows Server 2008 (Untested), Windows Server 2012 (Untested), Windows Server 2012 R2 (Untested), Windows Server 2016 (Untested), Windows Server 2019 (Untested)

 Features:
 --WUDownloader supports both portable and standard mode.
 --Any update that is found on the official Microsoft Update Catalog can be fetched.
 --WUDownloader will automatically skip any updates that are not found in the Catalog.
---Supports scanning current OS for updates, or through file import.
+--Supports scanning current OS for updates, or through file import by list of KB nmumbers.
 --Supports downloading of any platform/product supported by a given update.
 --Filters out updates utilizing any non-English languages.
+Additional language support planned.
 --Displays download progress in real-time.
+Downloads are currently 1 at a time.
+Multiple downloads simultaneously planned.
 --Allows filtering of platforms to download for.
 --Supports downloading both available updates and already installed updated.

 Known Bugs:
 --Language Packs *sometimes* crash WUDownloader.
 This is a GUID issue.
 Solution planned.
---When scanning for updates, updates that already exist in the UpdateCatalog.csv sometimes are skipped
+--When scanning for updates, updates that already exist in the UpdateCatalog.csv sometimes are skipped for download.
-	for download.
 Solution planned.
 --Application will crash if UpdateCatalog.csv or Updates.txt are open when importing or exporting.
-Easy fix.
+Solution planned.
 --Internet connection drop can crash the application.
 Researching solution.
 --Application will crash if Windows Update component is removed from the OS.
 --When scanning for available updates and none are available, the product filtering will be empty.